diatomzone/diatomzone.github.io/collections/_wikipages/canyon-crossroads/100-madd.md

 MADD MILLENNIUM is a supporting character in CANYON CROSSROADS.

-she is a famous traveling (bounty, monster) hunter and mercenary, well-known for her strength.
+she is a traveling (bounty, monster) hunter and mercenary, famous across the land for her strength and code of honor.

+projects a serious and professional manner, but is really a big softie.

 ## trivia